dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

    `"not tachycardic"`  If no patients exist for a physician, an empty list should be returned.
 If the `attending_username` does not exist in the database, an appropriate error should be returned.

+### Logging
 The server should write to a log file when the following events occur:
+* A new attending physician is registered.
+The log entry should include the attending username and e-mail.
 * A new patient is registered.
 The log entry should include the patient ID.
-* A new attending physician is registered.
-The log entry should include the attending username and e-mail.
 * A heart rate is posted that is tachycardic.
 The log entry should include the patient ID, the heart rate, and the attending physician e-mail.

+### Status Codes & Data Validation
-All the above routes should return an appropriate status code (depending on the outcome, including when the request was unsuccessful for whatever reason, for example, when the input JSON is incorrect).
+All the above routes should return an appropriate status code depending on the outcome.
+For example, successful requests should return a 200 status code.
+Request that are unsuccessful (for example, when the input JSON is incorrect) should return a 400 (or other appropriate) status code.

 All the above routes should do input data validation, making sure that the appropriate keys in JSON inputs exist, and that the data types are correct.
-If the input is incorrect, a non-2xx error code should be returned.
+If the input is incorrect, a non-2xx status code should be returned.

 Also, the routes should return the appropriate status codes if a request asks for a patient that does not exist.
 It is not appropriate for data validation and error returns from your server be 500 "Internal Server Error" codes caused by exceptions raised by your server.
 You must handle exceptions and return a non-500 error code, rather than having the server return a 500 error because it had an unhandled exception.

+### Modular Code & Testing
 Be sure to write modular code.
 This means your handler functions for routes should be calling other independent functions as frequently as possible.
 All of those other independent functions